johnmcraig/data-dashboard/README.md

 4. PostgreSQL database.

 ## Setup
-To download the application, clone the repository then run `npm i` to download any missing dependancies required for the project.
+To run the application, clone or downlaod the repository then run `npm i` inside the NgDashboard directory to import any missing dependancies required for the project.

+Make sure you are using the .Net Core SDK 2.0 or grater with `dotnet --version`.

+After doing so, startup the API and the Angular SPA by typing the following commands:
+- In the Dashboard.API directory, type `dotnet run`.
+- In the NgDashboard directory, type `ng serve`.

+Then open a browser at navigate to `http://localhost:4200` where the application should be running.